BioJulia/GenomicFeatures.jl/.github/PULL_REQUEST_TEMPLATE.md

   - **Provide justification of the addition**.

   - **Provide a runnable example of use of your addition**.
   This lets reviewers and others try out the feature before it is merged or makes it's way to release.

 - If you have changed current behaviour...
   - **Describe the behaviour prior to you changes**

-  - **Describe the behaviour after your changes** and justify why you have made the changes, Please describe any breakages you anticipate as a result of these changes.
+  - **Describe the behaviour after your changes** and justify why you have made the changes.
+  Please describe any breakages you anticipate as a result of these changes.

   - **Does your change alter APIs or existing exposed methods/types?**
     If so, this may cause dependency issues and breakages, so the maintainer will need to consider this when versioning the next release.

   - If you are implementing changes that are intended to increase performance, you should provide the results of a simple performance benchmark exercise demonstrating the improvement.
   Especially if the changes make code less legible.

 ## :ballot_box_with_check: Checklist